 WH0?
 EUROPEAN PARLIAMENT EUROPEAN COUNCIL COUNCIL OF THE EUROPEAN UNION EUROPEAN COMMISSION

-1 Makes proposals for EU laws
+Makes proposals for EU laws

 Approves EU laws

 Consists of (only) one representative/ member per EU country

 Is elected by EU citizens

 Executes the budget

 Represents the interests of citizens

 Represents the interests of EU countries/their governments

 Defines the general political direction of the EU

-You now know a lot about the European institutions, but do you know the names and faces of the people leading them?
+15%

 For example, who is the current President of the European Commission?
 And who are the other people in the photos?

 - 1. President of the European Parliament (2022-2024) - 2.
 President of the European Commission (2019-2024) - 3.
 President of the European Council from (2022-2024) - 4.
-High Representative of the European Union for Foreign Affairs and Security Policy - 5. and Vice Preseident of the European Commission
+High Representative of the European Union for Foreign Affairs and Security Policy and Vice President of the European Commission